-• Teaching methodology:
+Teaching methodology:

-Professional Learning Teams (PLTs) for staff who are teaching similar year levels are released three times each term to work together to examine student achievement data in Literacy and Numeracy.
-Teachers work collaboratively to plan and assess student learning exploring how they can improve their teaching practice and raise student achievement standards in these critical areas.
+Time is set aside in staff meetings and Pupil Free Days for learning teams to work to work together to examine student achievement data and plan meaningful learning experiences for students.
+Teachers work collaboratively to plan and assess student learning exploring how they can improve their teaching practice and raise student achievement standards in the critical areas of English, mathematics and STEM.